jwcastillo/neogasliquid/README.md

 Enable Cancle Demand and Offer

+Provide the possibility to pay back GAS sooner

-Provide a GAS NEO Ratio, so that Loans can be paid back with Pledged NEO to
+Provide a GAS NEO Ratio, so that Loans can be paid back with Pledged NEO too